-We act on behalf of private individuals (including those acting on behalf of the Official Solicitor or litigation friends), local authorities and health bodies.
+We act on behalf of private individuals (including those acting on behalf of the Official Solicitor or litigation friends), local authorities, medical professionals and NHS Trusts.

-A number of our members are also accredited mediators able to offer a mediation service to provide an alternative method of resolving disputes that may arise in relation to the affairs of those who lack capacity.
+A number of the team are also accredited mediators able to offer a mediation service to provide an alternative method of resolving disputes that may arise in relation to the affairs of those who lack capacity.